 Upcoming properties in Clementi to watch

 Clementi used to be a predominantly HDB estate, but there have been condominium projects springing up in the past few years.
-Recent projects include The Trilinq at Jalan Lempeng (recently TOP-ed) and The Clement Canopy at Clementi Avenue 1 (TOP: 2020).
+Recent projects include The Clement Canopy at Clementi Avenue 1 (TOP: 2020) and Parc Clematis at Jalan Lempeng (TOP: 2023).

-The Urban Redevelopment Authority (URA) and HDB have also recently released a Reserve List site in Clementi Avenue 1 under the H1 2018 Government Land Sales (GLS) programme.
-This 178,074.90 square foot site can yield up to 640 private residential units, and is located near to NUS, NUS High School of Math and Science and Nan Hua High School.
+Also watch out for Clavon, an upcoming new launch at Clementi Avenue 1 by developer UOL/UIC.
+Targeted for completion in 2024, Clavon’s 178,074.90 square foot site is expected to yield up to 640 private residential units, and is located near to NUS, NUS High School of Math and Science and Nan Hua High School.

 Voice your thoughts in the comments section or on our Facebook community page.